-Detroit LISC is currently accepting RFQ responses for the City of Detroit Home Repair Loan program for Loan Originating Partner Enities and Marketing, Application Intake & Credit Reports; we are also accepting responses to the RFQ for a Quality of Life Plan in the Osborn and Corktown/Hubbard Communities.
+Detroit LISC is currently accepting RFP responses for the City of Detroit Home Repair Loan program for Marketing, Application Intake & Credit Reports.

 Detroit LISC is currently accepting applications for the 2014-2015 AmeriCorps service year beginning October 1, 2014 with six nonprofit organizations in Detroit.
 AmeriCorps members assist in efforts to revitalize neighborhoods across America and create vibrant places for people to live, work, and play.

 Thank you for helping us make the 2014 Detroit Community Development Awards a great success!

 We are proud to announce the 2014 winners - click the links below to view the video for each awardee:

 Please check back soon for photos of the spectacular event!

 The Local Advisory Board and staff of Detroit LISC are deeply saddened by the passing of C. David Campbell.
 Dave Campbell was one of a group of civic leaders that invited LISC to Detroit in 1990 and became a founding board member of the organization.

 Bank of America is partnering with LISC to increase opportunities for families and individuals to build assets, reduce debt, gain financial literacy and independence as well as advance their careers.